rpgarde/poker-practice/README.md

 * There is no input validation on your code.
 * There is no unit testing
 * There is some code commenting but could be more

+Find more in-depth feedback in the code itself.
+It will be in comments starting with `FEEDBACK:`